Dev-Sites/digitalcoaching/Client-Prospecting.md

-The first step to great marketing is making sure you’ve got a great product to market.
-The best way to do that?
-Ask!

-Can you get advice from one friend about your coaching?
+The best and most powerful way to get new clients is through your existing network.
+We call this prospecting.

+The classic new-coach mistake is to think that they should start out by marketing on Twitter or Facebook.
+If you don't have any track record, any followers, or any feedback on your pitch, then there's no way digital marketing is going to work for you.

+The #1 rule of marketing your coaching business is that you need to talk to your friends first.
+There's two benefits you get.

+A) Your friends and acquaintances are often your most likely clients.
+They will help you build up a track record.
+B) Talking directly to people will help you learn what sort of coaching is necessary and how you should be describing yourself.

-I'm going to give you a script that always makes your coaching better and always leads to more clients.
+We're going to give you a script that always makes your coaching better and always leads to more clients.
 Steps and script are below.
+The script comes from our CEO, Tony, who used it to raise money and get initial clients.

 -----------